S. L. Narayanan

 Sunilduth Lyna Narayanan (born 10 January 1998) is an Indian chess player.
 He earned the title of Grandmaster in 2015 and is the 41st Grandmaster from India.
-As of September 2023, he is ranked No. 8 in India.
+As of January 2026, he is ranked No. 17 in India.

 Early life

 Narayanan was born in Thiruvananthapuram, Kerala.
 He was trained professionally by former Kerala State Champion P. Sreekumar, and subsequently by International Master Varugeese Koshy.

 Career

 Narayanan won his first championship, the Kerala State Under 9 Championship, in August 2007.
 The same day, Kerala got their first Grandmaster, G. N. Gopal.
 Narayanan was the Under-11 Kerala State Chess champion in 2008, Under 13 State Champion in 2010, State Sub Junior Champion in 2011, State Junior Champion in 2012, and 2nd in State Senior in 2012.
 Narayanan won the silver medal for the Under 12 category in the Commonwealth Chess Championship which was held in Delhi in May 2010.
 In that tournament, he drew with Grandmaster Parimarjan Negi and beat WIM Kiran Manisha Mohanthy at age 12.
 In July 2011, he attended training from Grandmaster Yevgeny Vladimirov at the Chess Camp First Move conducted by Lakshya and Flame School in Pune, Maharashtra.

-The first time Narayanan played against a Grandmaster was in January 2010, during the Parsvnath Open Chess Tournament at Delhi, he was offered a walkover as his first-round opponent and third seed Ehsan Ghaem Maghami failed to turn up on time because of a delayed flight.
-However, the 12-year-old Narayanan declined the walkover and agreed to play Maghami, who went on to win the game.
+The first time Narayanan played against a grandmaster was in January 2010, during the Parsvnath Open Chess Tournament in Delhi.
+He was offered a walkover as his first-round opponent and third seed Ehsan Ghaem Maghami failed to turn up on time because of a delayed flight.
+However, the 11-year-old Narayanan declined the walkover and agreed to play Maghami, who went on to win the game.
 When asked about this, Narayanan said, "it is only fair to give him a chance; besides being able to play a GM is a big deal".